 This breed has good intelligence, adapts to any environment and is easily trained in house rules.

-Like most short faced dogs, he may also have respiratory issues and low heat tolerance.
+Like most short muzzled dogs, they may also have respiratory issues and low heat tolerance.

 Because of their prominent eyes and long hanging ears, these areas especially need to be kept clean to avoid infections and ear mites.

-More detailed health information can be found at the breed's association here
+More detailed health information can be found at the English Toy Spaniel Club here.

 English Toy Spaniels are quite fragile and do better if not around small or very young children.

 However, children who are old enough to be considerate and gentle would definitely enjoy this playful companion.

 Considering the modest exercise requirements and gentle nature of this spaniel, it is an excellent choice of dog for the seniors, empty nesters or just the more sedentary family.